tomaverlaine/tomaverlaine.github.io/_posts/2024-02-09-pk14-and-nanjing.md

 Crossing into 2001, the band began work on their debut album.
 Some sources mention the involvement of Canadian indie label Empty Egg, but whether that label actually existed is doubtful.
 I searched for a while and found no trace of it.
 There are signs that a Nanjing subculture circle had published books under the Empty Eggs name, and someone in the circle had probably studied in Canada.

 After the first run was burned to CD-R, a pressed CD _turn right immediately after up stair_ (_上楼就往左拐_) was released on Sub Jam, a label run by rock critic Yan Jun (颜峻).
 The publicly available samples run to twelve tracks, while the pressed version has nine.
-RAR file were apparently once available on the Sub Jam website, but the links are now dead — though it's probably the same recording.
+RAR file was apparently once available on the Sub Jam website, but the links are now dead — though it's probably the same recording.

 The debut album was well received at the time and announced to audiences in Beijing and beyond that a new wave had arrived.
 Yang Haisong's own liner notes are included, with a warm account of the recording sessions — and the full lyrics for every track, which is a nice touch.
 ## The Public Kingdom, Thereafter
 The band relocated fully to Beijing and went through significant lineup changes.
 From 2002 onward, the lineup stabilized and their artistic vision grew sharper.

-Having formally signed with Modern Sky, the band released their second album _ (_Who Who Who and Who Who Who (谁谁谁和谁谁谁_) in 2004.
+Having formally signed with Modern Sky, the band released their second album _Who Who Who and Who Who Who (谁谁谁和谁谁谁_ in 2004.
 It was also their first recording made in a proper studio, and could reasonably be considered their true debut.
 The album secured their reputation as the finest indie rock band in the country.
 It's worth noting in passing that _快_ (_Fast_), one of their signature tracks on this album, is a cover of a song by Seven, Eight o'clock (七八点 Qī Bā Diǎn), a band they had run alongside during their Nanjing years.
 ## What P.K.14 Meant
 In a China where playing rock music was widely considered a student pastime, P.K.14 stands as one of the rare domestic bands that could hold its own against British and American alternative rock.
 They can be understood as having carved out a space for indie rock between the hobbyist amateur band and the pop-rock chart act.
 The post-punk style they introduced — and the fierce drive toward self-expression at its core — combined with their uncompromising DIY approach, must have been a tremendous inspiration for young musicians.